YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 └──  GF_FASTA
 ```

-The **FASTA** directory contains data to infer gene trees with the gene tree pipeline inference described in our paper with the refinement gene tree tool profileNJ.
+The [data/FASTA](data/FASTA) directory contains data to infer gene trees with the gene tree pipeline inference described in our paper with the refinement gene tree tool profileNJ.

-The directory **data/FASTA/GT_FASTA** contains 1 FASTA files / gene family/tree containing the CDS of the genes belonging to the gene family/tree.
+The directory [data/FASTA/GT\_FASTA](data/FASTA/GT_FASTA) contains 1 FASTA files / gene family/tree containing the CDS of the genes belonging to the gene family/tree.
-The **data/FASTA/MSA/CDS** contains two directories:
+The [data/FASTA/MSA/CDS](data/FASTA/MSA/CDS) contains two directories:

-    * **MUSCLE** which contains Multiple Sequence Alignment (MSA) files for each gene family produced with the MSA tool Muscle.
+* [MUSCLE](data/FASTA/MSA/CDS/MUSCLE) which contains Multiple Sequence Alignment (MSA) files for each gene family produced with the MSA tool **Muscle**.
-    * **Gblocks** which contains selected blocks of multiple sequence alignment produced with the tool Gblocks.
+* [Gblocks](data/FASTA/MSA/CDS/Gblocks) which contains selected blocks of multiple sequence alignment produced with the tool **Gblocks**.